-Washington County Parks and the Historic Courthouse offer educational, history-based programs on a variety of topics, along with temporary and permanent historical exhibits.
-Proceeds from our programs benefit the Historic Courthouse Restoration Fund.
+Washington County Parks and the Historic Courthouse offer educational programs on a variety of topics, along with temporary and permanent historical exhibits.

 To receive e-mail or text updates on upcoming programs & events, please click the blue "Notify Me" button on the left-hand side.
-Enter your e-mail to sign in and check "Washington County Historic Courthouse" and/or "Parks Information".
+Enter your e-mail to sign in and check "Parks Information".

 For the full calendar of Parks programs & events, click here.